openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Therefore, the following rules apply:
  * Authentication requests using features from Selective Abort/Omit SHOULD only be accepted by an OP if they are integrity-protected.
  * Authentication requests using Transformed Claims MUST only be accpepted by an OP if they are integrity-protected, unless `transformed_claims_max_count` is set to `0` in which case the OP MAY accept authentication requests without integrity protection.
+Since Predefined Transformed Claims are defined by the OP, integrity protection is not required for their use.

 Integrity protection of authentication requests can be achieved in particular by
  * using Pushed Authorization Requests [@RFC9126] to send requests server-to-server with authentication of the RP, or